Payroll & Billing in Time Processing

 It's important to be aware of hour some shift hours can remain hidden if your rates are not selected in the Rates and Hours form.
 Let's discuss an example.

-So, let's say that we had a 16 hours shift.
-The shift was broken down into 11 Regular paid hours and 5 Overtime (OT) hours, as below.
-You'll see the Shift total amount to 16 hours as it should.
+So, let's say that we had a 6 hour shift.
+The shift was broken down into 4 Regular paid hours and 2 Statutory (Holiday) hours, as below.
+You'll see the Shift total amount to 6 hours as it should.

 Hidden shift hours in Update rates and hours in Time Processing in Schedule Xpress

-For example, if your Rates and Hours form had the OT unchecked, you wouldn't be able to view it in the Update rates and hours form.
-However, the Shift total would still remain 16 hours.
+For example, if your Rates and Hours form had the Statutory (Holiday) unchecked, you wouldn't be able to view it in the Update rates and hours form.
+However, the Shift total would still remain 6 hours.

 If you hover your cursor over the exclamation mark, it will read: